 How much does a dermatologist make?

-In fact, dermatologists ranked fifth out of 30, earning an average of $419,000 per year.
+In fact, dermatologists ranked seventh out of 30.
+The average 2022 dermatologist salary was $438,000 per year.
 This study didn’t differentiate between the academic track and the private practice track, but the 2018 survey showed that self-employed dermatologists earn significantly more than those who are employed by others.

 In the 2018 study, self-employed dermatologists reported earning $537,000, while employed dermatologists reported earning $307,000.
 Self-employed income was 75% higher!